qgadrian/Tasker-bot/README.md

 You can use the bot both by an im or mention in any channel the bot is member.

+Notifications might be configured for all remaining tasks or just for a desired ones.
+The notification may be in a channel (bot has to be member of the notification channel) or by a im to every remaining user.

 This bot uses the library [Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack).

 The bot following will work with the following commands: